Douglas Onça

 Douglas Lima Onça (born 31 July 1957) is a Brazilian former professional footballer and manager.

-Player career
+Playing career

 Born in Araraquara, Onça began his career at Ferroviária, making his professional debut in 1979.
 He played for the club until 1983, being loaned to Coritiba in 1984.
 He also played for Sport Recife, Avaí, Marcílio Dias, GE Catanduvense and Atlético Goianiense, where he was part of the state champion squad in 1988.
 Onça played in 270 matches for Ferroviária, scoring 66 goals, making him the club's fifth highest scorer.

 Managerial career

 As a coach, Onça was entrusted with the Ferroviária women's football project, which achieved many of its greatest achievements with him, such as the state title in 2013, and the Copa do Brasil and the Campeonato Brasileiro in 2014.
 He also worked at Ferroviária in the youth teams and in coordination positions.